 If the school is concerned about the level of attendance of your child, a Learning Team Leader or Dean will contact you to discuss the concern.
 In cases where the concern is not resolved you will receive formal communication from the Head of Middle School which further outlines the concern, your requirements and any plan that may be initiated to support improved attendance.
-This plan may include informing outside agencies e.g. K1 Truancy Service, The Southern Regional Health School etc.
+This plan may include informing outside agencies, The Southern Regional Health School etc.